redis/docs/content/commands/flushdb/index.md

 * An asynchronous `FLUSHDB` command only deletes keys that were present at the time the command was invoked.
 Keys created during an asynchronous flush will be unaffected.
 * This command does not delete functions.
-* When using Redis Cluster, this command is identical to `FLUSHALL` since a Redis Cluster supports only database zero.
+* When using Redis Cluster, this command is identical to `FLUSHALL` since a Redis Cluster supports only one database with and ID of zero.

 ## Behavior change history